Invariant connections and PBW theorem for Lie groupoid pairs: Poincaré--Birkhoff--Witt theorem

 are commutative.
 Since $\Phi$ is a diffeomorphism, its pullback

 is an algebra isomorphism.
-The commutativity of the diagram on the right hand side of (\ref{eq:PhiisLocal}) implies that $ \Phi^*$ is $ C^\infty(M)$-linear and the commutativity of the diagram on the left hand side of (\ref{eq:PhiisLocal}) implies that the algebra isomorphism $\Phi^*$ restricts to an algebra isomorphism, valid for all integer $k$,
+The commutativity of the diagram on the right-hand side of (\ref{eq:PhiisLocal}) implies that $ \Phi^*$ is $ C^\infty(M)$-linear and the commutativity of the diagram on the left hand side of \eqref{eq:PhiisLocal} implies that the algebra isomorphism $\Phi^*$ restricts to an algebra isomorphism, valid for all integer $k$,